mdalireza021/device-Info/README.md

 ## Thanks!

-thank you for being here
+thank you for being here💙